 Oyster banks in Île de Ré

-You can’t visit the Isle de Ré without sampling freshly shucked oysters.
+Seafood is a speciality when you’re at many of the Île de Ré best restaurants, and you can’t visit the island without sampling freshly shucked oysters.
 You can pick them up from cabanes dotted across the island, particularly along the western coast (try the popular Cabanajam or family-run Les Copains Bâbord).
-If you’re feeling adventurous, try the homemade, oyster-flavoured ice cream from La Martinière’s parlours in Saint-Martin-de-Ré and La Flotte Île de Ré.

-This Atlantic-coast island is a watersports hotspot thanks to strong offshore winds.
+Île de Ré is a watersports hotspot thanks to strong offshore winds.
 Tackle the swell with a spot of surfing, windsurfing and kitesurfing – some of our favourite things to do in Île de Ré.
-There are plenty of rental outlets across the main beaches, including Le Bois-Plage-en-Ré, Rivedoux-Plage, Pointe du Grouin and Plage de Gros Jonc.

-See donkeys in trousers
+See Donkeys in Trousers

-Yes, you read that right.
-Poitou donkeys once worked the salt flats wearing pyjama bottoms to keep pesky mosquitoes off their legs.
-Today, they’re a symbol of Isle de Ré.
 You can meet these peculiarly dressed creatures at Parc de la Barbette, next to the port of Saint-Martin-de-Ré.
-Be sure to pick up a soap made from donkey milk as a souvenir.
+Be sure to pick up a soap made from donkey milk as a souvenir!

 Now you’ve explored the best things to do in Île de Ré, why not check out the Best Beaches in Île de Ré and our Île de Ré Destination Guide?
+Or if we’ve got you excited to plan a holiday to this beautiful part of France, take a look at our collection of Île de Ré villas and discover unforgettable places to stay on the island.

 Liked that?
 Follow, like or share: